Constitution of Ireland: Directive Principles of Social Policy

-Article 45 outlines a number of broad principles of social and economic policy.
+Article 45 outlines broad principles of social and economic policy.
 Its provisions are, however, intended solely "for the general guidance of the Oireachtas", and "shall not be cognisable by any Court under any of the provisions of this Constitution" (preamble to Article 45).

 The "Directive Principles of Social Policy" feature little in contemporary parliamentary debates.
 However, no proposals have yet been made for their repeal or amendment.

 The principles require, in summary, that: